 The Art Research Center (ARC) at Ritsumeikan University was designated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as the Digital Humanities Center for Japanese Arts and Cultures under the Global COE Program.
 Since being designated as a Global COE Program center, the ARC has been focusing on research projects related to the program to train and assist young researchers, disseminate and provide education on art and culture, among other activities.

 - International Joint Digital Archiving Center for Japanese Art and Culture (ARC-iJAC)

-The goal of this Center is to "become a world class research center" in the Digital Humanities field through a variety of activities, such as joint research with researchers from other universities and research organizations, collaboration with influential research organizations in and outside of Japan, training of young researchers, effective transmission of research results, as well as giving back to the society.
+The goal of this Center is to "become a world-class research center" in the Digital Humanities field through a variety of activities, such as joint research with researchers from other universities and research organizations, collaboration with influential research organizations in and outside of Japan, training of young researchers, effective transmission of research results, as well as giving back to the society.

-- "Digital Humanities Center for Japanese Arts and Cultures " Project
+- Digital Humanities Center for Japanese Arts and Cultures "Support Program for Research Center Formation" Research Project